Lollapalooza 2023: see the full line-up and stage times here

 Already this year, Lollapalooza has lit up cities around the world with a hotbed of live music, from Buenos Aires to Santiago, Mumbai to Paris.
-In less than a week’s time, the festival will return to its spiritual home of Chicago for its annual Stateside offering, bringing with it another four-day bill packed with legends, cult faves, and new acts waiting to be your new favourite discovery.
+This weekend, the festival will return to its spiritual home of Chicago for its annual Stateside offering, bringing with it another four-day bill packed with legends, cult faves, and new acts waiting to be your new favourite discovery.

 - READ MORE: Lollapalooza 2022 review: the global festival transforms its hometown into a music utopia